Corruption Deep Dive

 Paladin Notes: Flash of Insight is quite a bit worse than pictured because of how little the spec scales with Intellect.
 Drop it to around ~70 Corruption score.

-Flash of Insight gives you an average of 4.5% extra intellect for a very very reasonable cost of 25 corruption.
-It currently only appears to be available on the one handed axe weapon in the raid.
-If this remains true then it’ll be a must-have for Resto Shaman / Mistweaver Monk and otherwise inaccessible.
-A shame because this is the strongest effect point-for-point.
+Flash of Insight gives you an average of 4.5% extra intellect for a very very reasonable cost of 20 corruption.
+It is only available on the one handed axe weapon in the raid.

 Glimpse of Clarity